keeth/levity/README.md

 * Deployment via Docker Compose
 * Out-of-the-box support for TLS via LetsEncrypt
 * Middleware-style approach to extensibility (documentation TODO, see [auto_remote_start.py](be/ocpp/services/ocpp/anon/auto_remote_start.py) for an example)
-* Tested with the Grizzl-e Smart charger
+* Tested with the Grizzl-E Smart charger
 * Satisfies the OCPP 1.6j requirement for synchronicity - each charge point is allocated a separate "call queue" which ensures that Levity will wait for a response to a CALL message before sending another CALL message.

-## Grizzl-e Smart bug workarounds
+## Grizzl-E Smart bug workarounds

-The Grizzl-e Smart charger has several bugs in the current firmware (0.5) which are worked around by Levity:
+The Grizzl-E Smart charger has several bugs in the current firmware (0.5) which are worked around by Levity:

-* Websocket ping/pong is disabled, due to Grizzl-e sometimes sending invalid pongs.
+* Websocket ping/pong is disabled, due to Grizzl-E sometimes sending invalid pongs, causing disconnection.
-* The OCPP websocket protocol header is not required, because Grizzl-e does not send one.
+* The OCPP websocket protocol header is not required, because Grizzl-E does not send one.
-* The _RemoteTransactionStart_ message is delayed by 1 second after seeing the _Preparing_ status, due to an intermittent race condition observed with Grizzl-e.
+* The _RemoteStartTransaction_ message is delayed by 1 second after seeing the _Preparing_ status, due to an intermittent race condition observed with Grizzl-E, where the Grizzl-E fails to transition to the `Charging` state if it receives the _RemoteStartTransaction_ message too quickly.

 ## TODO